 Why is this medication prescribed?

-Fosaprepitant injection is used along with other medications to prevent nausea and vomiting in adults that may occur within 24 hours after receiving cancer chemotherapy treatment.
-It is also used along with other medications to prevent delayed nausea and vomiting that may occur several days after receiving certain chemotherapy medications.
-Fosaprepitant injection is not used to treat nausea and vomiting that you already have.
-Fosaprepitant is in a class of medications called antiemetics.
-It works by blocking the action of neurokinin, a natural substance in the brain that causes nausea and vomiting.
+Aprepitant (Cinvanti) injection and fosaprepitant (Emend) injection are used along with other medications to prevent nausea and vomiting in adults that may occur within 24 hours after receiving cancer chemotherapy treatment.
+Aprepitant and fosaprepitant injections are also used along with other medications to prevent delayed nausea and vomiting that may occur several days after receiving certain chemotherapy medications.
+Aprepitant and fosaprepitant injections are not used to treat nausea and vomiting that you already have.
+Aprepitant and fosaprepitant injections are in a class of medications called antiemetics.
+Fosaprepitant is a medication that converts to aprepitant in the body shortly after it is given.
+Therefore both medications work in the same way in the body to block the action of neurokinin, a natural substance in the brain that causes nausea and vomiting.

 How should this medicine be used?

-Fosaprepitant injection comes as a powder to be mixed with liquid to be injected intravenously (into a vein) by a doctor or nurse in a medical facility.
-It is usually given by intravenous infusion over 20 to 30 minutes, beginning about 30 minutes before the start of chemotherapy.
+Fosaprepitant injection (Emend) comes as a powder to be mixed with liquid and aprepitant injection (Cinvanti) comes as an emulsion (liquid) to be injected intravenously (into a vein) by a doctor or nurse in a medical facility.
+Fosaprepitant injection (Emend) is usually given by intravenous infusion over 20 to 30 minutes as a one-time dose, beginning about 30 minutes before the start of chemotherapy.
+Aprepitant injection (Cinvanti) is usually given by intravenous infusion over 30 minutes as a one-time dose, beginning about 30 minutes before the start of chemotherapy day 1 and then for some chemotherapy treatments, aprepitant oral (by mouth) is also given on chemotherapy days 2 and 3.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.